genesys-neu/IARPA-IQ-Docker/README.md

 where ```<image path>``` may be ```/home``` for simplicity.
 An example usage would be ```sudo docker cp ~/Downloads/IARPA-IQ-API-main d71ed07d1bc6:/home```.

-You may remove and edit files within the container.
-However, please note that if a dataset is mounted to the container while it is running, **deleting the folder containing the dataset within the docker will delete the dataset on the local device.**
+You may remove and edit files within the image.
+However, please note that if a dataset is mounted to the image while it is running, **deleting the folder containing the dataset within the image will delete the dataset on the local device.**

 To save a version of the image, obtain the container ID, e.g., ```1c7c465972ad``` from ```root@1c7c465972ad:/#``` while running an image.
 You may also open up a new terminal interface and run
 ~~~